 Should you lose your job, you also run the risk of losing your medical insurance.
 Should you later be injured and unable to work, you can find yourself filing for medical bankruptcy.

 COBRA Premiums – Unaffordable For Most Low-to-Middle Income Families

-The enactment of COBRA has afforded employees the choice of continuing their previous employers health coverage by personally assuming the payment obligations for the premiums.
-However the “choice” is rarely viable since being rendered unemployed often translates into being unable to financially afford paying the medical premiums.
+The enactment of COBRA has afforded employees the choice of continuing their previous employer’s health coverage by personally assuming the payment obligations for the premiums.
+However, the “choice” is rarely viable since being rendered unemployed often translates into being unable to financially afford to pay the medical premiums.
 Under these circumstances and depending on how much you have in savings, all it takes is one bad accident or disabling injury and you can find yourself facing bankruptcy.

 From Injury to Financial Hardship

 For the unemployed in money trouble, suffering a disabling injury or illness without the benefit of having medical insurance, filing for bankruptcy protection can be the only viable option.